-As discussed in Chapter 3, the first level of the Multilevel Model of Intersectionality (MMI), social categories and relations, centers on social identities and how they overlap, connect, and compound to create unique intersectional identities and experiences for FGGSs.
+As discussed in Chapter 3, the first level of the Multilevel Model of

+Intersectionality (MMI), social categories and relations, centers on social identities and how they overlap, connect, and compound to create unique intersectional identities and experiences for FGGSs.
 As demonstrated by the demography of this study, first-generation scholars are significantly diverse in characteristics such as race, ethnicity, social class, citizenship status, gender, and sexuality.
-MMI's focus on intersectionality underscores the importance of both recognizing the distinct experiences of singular identities and acknowledging the confluence and convergence of multiple identities (Crenshaw, 1989, 1991; Dill & Zambrana, 2009; Jehangir et al., 2015).
+MMI's focus on intersectionality underscores the importance of both recognizing the distinct experiences of singular identities (Crenshaw, 1989, 1991; Dill & Zambrana, 2009; Jehangir et al., 2015).
 For example, many FGGSs reflect on culture in relation to their ethnicity while also describing distinct experiences of being racialized in graduate school.
 MMI acknowledges this range of diversity while connecting the experiential dynamics of social identity with macrocontexts, including history, subjectivities, and organizational structures.